 - Prepare a race strategy that includes: target duration, anticipated pacing strategy, and hydration/fueling.

 Choose one of the Zwift races listed below.
 Register on Zwift Companion (under Events) or via the Zoom links below.

 - Each event has categories based on the level of the riders (A, B, C, D) .
 Race categories are typically based on Power/Weight (eg. watts/kg) at Functional Threshold Power (FTP).
 When you register, be sure to seed yourself correctly.

 - If you want formal race results: ZwiftPower allows your results to be automatically posted; if you have a power meter or smart trainer, register with ZwiftPower.
 Connecting to ZwiftPower

 - The event times are staggered so I (we) can log in & watch.
 Yes, you can do that!
 See how to watch a rider/race here: race-spectating

 - A fast, flat-to-undulating route.
-Because this race has four loops, it’s fantastic for pacing.
+Because this race has six loops, it’s fantastic for pacing.
 Can you dial it in?

 - Distance: 45K – Total Elevation: 430M

 - “Boucle” means “buckle.”
 This is a figure-eight, rolling course through the French countryside.
-Less climbing but a tad longer than the HERD Race.
 “Laissez les bon temps roulez!”

 Step 2: Plan a race strategy